-For historical reasons, the kilogram is the only coherent SI unit that includes a prefix in its name and symbol.
+The kilogram is the only coherent SI unit, whose name and symbol, for historical reasons, include a prefix.
 Names and symbols for decimal multiples and sub-multiples of the unit of mass are formed by attaching prefix names and symbols to the unit name "gram" and the unit symbol "g" respectively.
 For example, $10^{-6}$ kg is written as milligram, mg, not as microkilogram, $\mu$ kg.